 A common problem is poor conversion of the major hormone T4 into its active form T3.
 This step needs selenium as a cofactor (normal dose 200mcg daily).
 It also requires zinc (use 15mg daily).
 Supplying these nutrients can be important.
 However cortisone (from too much stress) can also reduce conversion of T4 to T3 as can beta-blockers .

 Thyroid hormones are made from tyrosine and iodine.
 Tyrosine is rarely deficient.
 However there has been some debate about iodine.
-In the past iodine has proved an effective treatment for hyperthyroidism (too much thyroid hormone) – see iodine leaflet – but there is some concern it could increase auto-immune reactions in hypothyroidism.
+In the past iodine has proved an effective treatment for hyperthyroidism (too much thyroid hormone) – see iodine leaflet – but there has been some concern it can suppress thyroid function in hypothyroidism.

-However iodine can also help.
-It can displace other halogens which would be beneficial so the jury is out.
-Halogens include fluorides (toothpaste, non-stick teflon pans, many drugs such as fluoxetine, also found in tea), chlorine (tap water, swimming pools and chlorinated chemicals) and bromides (flame retardants, some breads, personal care products).
+However iodine can also help some people with hypothyroidism.
+(Please note that iodine can temporarily increase TSH.)
+Iodine deficiency is still common and iodine can displace other halogens which would be beneficial so the jury is out.
+Halogens include fluorides (toothpaste, non-stick teflon pans, many drugs such as fluoxetine, it is also found in tea), chlorine (tap water, swimming pools and chlorinated chemicals) and bromides (flame retardants, some breads, personal care products).
+(A study found those taking 3 tablets of iodine (called Iodoral) excreted three times as much bromide and fluoride in their urine).
 Unfortunately too many halogens block iodine and hence thyroid hormones.

 These substances can also block thyroid receptors (the Gq/11 receptor) fooling the body that there is enough thyroid, leading to the production of inactive thyroid hormones and lowering TSH (in other words the test can be normal but thyroid function can be low.

 Levels of iodine can be tested in labs like Biolab but not on the NHS.